Monthly Archives: March 2019

 Media definition

-McLuhan to Harry Skornia, Sept 3, 19601
+McLuhan to Harry Skornia, Sept 3, 1960:

 Media are the parameters of all enterprises, whether private or collective.
 They impose, they are the assumptions.
 Mostly, therefore, they are subliminal just because they are constitutive and pervasive.
-But to a number-sodden age, it may be more effective to say “Media are the parameters” rather than that “the medium is the message”.2
+But to a number-sodden age, it may be more effective to say “Media are the parameters” rather than that “the medium is the message”.4

-New Media and the New Education, 19603
+New Media and the New Education, 1960:5

 any new structure for codifying experience and of moving information, be it alphabet or photography, has the power of imposing its structural character and assumptions upon all levels of our private and social lives, even without benefit of concepts or of conscious acceptance.
 That is what I’ve always meant by “the medium is the message“.

-Media are not things like books or devices.
-Neither are they physical senses or combinations of senses.
-Neither are they a form of language use like orality or literacy.
-Neither are they a mode of technology like the mechanical or the electrical.
-However much they may be like these (just as some physical materials are like chemical elements) media are, instead, “parameters”, “assumptions” or “basic structures” that give shape to “the sending and receiving of information”, the “pattern[s] in which the components [of any communication] co-exist”: “operative principles and lines of force”.4
+Media, when deeply, not “narrowly”, conceived, are not things like books or gadgets or devices.
+Nor are they physical senses or combinations of senses.
+Nor are they a form of language use like orality or literacy.
+Nor are they a mode of technology like the mechanical or the electrical.
+However much they may be like these (just as some physical materials are like chemical elements), media are, instead, “parameters”, “assumptions”. “foundations” or “basic structures” that give shape to “the sending and receiving of information”, the “pattern[s] in which the components [of any communication] co-exist”: “the various lines and levels of force operative in any field of relations set up by any medium”.6

 Earlier exchanges within the NAEB project throw further light on McLuhan’s notion of just what media are:

-McLuhan to Harry Skornia, January 1, 1959
+McLuhan to Harry Skornia, January 1, 1959:

-McLuhan to Harry Skornia March 30, 1959
+McLuhan to Harry Skornia March 30, 1959:

 Apropos of recent telephone comment about my “philosophical approach”.
 Remember that when one approaches the intelligible aspects of media patterns one is in danger of philosophy.
 But my concern is with light through the media onto our situation, not light on the media from our theories.
 But unified field of awareness of inter-action of media does need some verbalized articulation.
-Has not the effect of media over the centuries been kept at the sub-verbal level precisely by such philosophical assumptions [as underlie the Gutenberg galaxy]…?
+Has not the effect of media over the centuries been kept at the sub-verbal level precisely by such philosophical assumptions [such as underlie the Gutenberg galaxy]…?

-McLuhan speaking to the NAEB ‘research committee’ in September 1959
+McLuhan speaking to the NAEB ‘research committee’ in September 1959:

 it is (…) confusing at first for some to learn that the mosaic of a [visual] page of telegraph press is ‘auditory’ in basic structure.
 That, however, is only to say that any pattern in which the components co-exist without direct lineal hook-up or connection, creating a field of simultaneous relations, is auditory, even tho some of its aspects can be seen.